-7. Prices must be clear and in particular state whether they include tax and delivery costs.
+- Prices must be clear, in particular, state if includes tax and delivery costs.

 Regulation without industry insight

 Prosecution under item 8 is highly unlikely.
 To protect your inbox whilst staying legal is as much about interpretation of the law, as it is compliance.
 The law was introduced to ensure rapid communication was provided.
 Displaying a phone number resolves this.
-To explore this stance in more detail, read on!
+To explore this stance in more detail, see box!